-- Do follow-up testing after X-rays or other imaging tests – If results of an imaging test are unclear or inconclusive, your doctor might recommend a capsule endoscopy to get more information.
+- Do follow-up testing after X-rays or other imaging tests – If the results of an imaging test are unclear or inconclusive, your doctor might recommend capsule endoscopy to get more information.

 Capsule endoscopy is a safe procedure that carries few risks.
 However, it’s possible for a capsule to become lodged in the digestive tract rather than leaving your body in a bowel movement within several days.

 The risk, which is small, might be higher in people who have a condition – such as a tumor, Crohn’s disease or previous surgery in the area – that causes a narrowing (stricture) in the digestive tract.
 If you have abdominal pain or are at risk of a narrowing of your intestine, your doctor likely will get a CT scan to look for a narrowing before using capsule endoscopy.
 Even if the imaging study is negative, there’s still a small chance that the capsule could get stuck.

 If the capsule hasn’t passed in a bowel movement but isn’t causing signs and symptoms, your doctor might give the capsule more time to leave your body.
 However, a capsule causing signs and symptoms that indicate bowel obstruction must be removed, either by surgery or through a traditional endoscopy procedure, depending on where the capsule is stuck.

 To prepare for your capsule endoscopy, your doctor is likely to ask that you:

 - Stop eating and drinking at least 12 hours before the procedure – This will ensure that the camera captures clear images of your digestive tract.